LePetitBloc/bitcoind-exporter/README.md

 >```

 ## Usage with other wallets
-The following environment variables are available, just change them to suit your needs:
+The following environment variables are available, that should be enough for *any* **bitcoin** forks:
 > ```
 >symbol=DASH
 >rpcuser=test